 Non-structural components of a house or a building are obviously supported and attached to structural pieces.
 So, when a foundation moves, it could cause secondary damage to the non-structural components, such as tile in the floor or even the ceiling.

-Since a Structure is a Structure, it doesn’t matter if it’s residential or commercial.
-Steel, concrete, wood, etc. don’t know if the building they’re supporting is a house or a sky scraper.
-The structural failure will look the same regardless if it’s a building or a house.
+Since a structure is a structure, it doesn't matter if it's residential or commercial.
+Steel, concrete, and wood don't know if the building they're supporting is a house or a sky scraper.
+The structural failure will look the same regardless if it's a building or a house.
 The key in identifying a problem is knowing the type of construction.

-In a house, and especially in San Antonio and Austin Texas, most structural problems identified are due to foundation problems.
+In a house (especially in San Antonio and Austin), most structural problems identified are due to foundation problems.
 Most house foundations are not properly engineered and not properly built either.
 Unfortunately, most structural engineers do not work in the residential field, so civil engineers try to design foundation to the best of their knowledge.

 An inspection on the foundation before pouring concrete is also necessary if you live in San Antonio.
-A plan and Inspection is required in Austin.
-Usually called a pre-pour inspection, it simply involves a structural engineer going to the site and inspecting a foundation prior to concrete being poured to check for the proper amount of rebar, beam width and depth, spacing, slab thickness, etc. Although a better practice is the have the foundation engineered first, and then have the engineer to go and check the construction.
+A plan and inspection is required in Austin (usually called a pre-pour inspection).
+It simply involves a structural engineer going to the site and inspecting a foundation prior to concrete being poured to check for the proper amount of rebar, beam width and depth, spacing, slab thickness, etc. Although a better practice is the have the foundation engineered first, and then have the engineer go check the construction.